LightningDrop/SkateboardML/trickclassifier.md

 valid_dataset = valid_dataset.batch(16).prefetch(tf.data.experimental.AUTOTUNE)
 ```

-In these lines of code we have seemingly a lot going on.
-We have a generator inside a function.
-We also have two variables being declared and assigned however, this is basically just like the same code above except slightly different.
-In this instance we are just padding the 40,2048 array with zeros where needed it also transforms the label.
-From then on everything else is the same from the feature extraction phase.
+In these lines of code we have a lot going on.
+We have a generator defined inside a function.
+We also have two variables being declared and assigned, however, this is basically just like the same code above except slightly different.
+In this instance we are just padding the 40,2048 array with zeros where needed, as well as transforming the label.
+From then on everything else is the same as the feature extraction phase.

 ```python
 tensorboard_callback = tf.keras.callbacks.TensorBoard(log_dir='log', update_freq=1000)
 model.fit(train_dataset, epochs=17, callbacks=[tensorboard_callback], validation_data=valid_dataset)
 ```

 TensorBoard is a tool for providing the measurements and visualizations needed during the machine learning workflow.
 It enables tracking experiment metrics like loss and accuracy, visualizing the model graph, projecting embeddings to a lower dimensional space, and much more.
-Then we are just left with the last model fit function.
-Which just starts the training phase.
+We are just left with the last model fit function, which trains the model.

 # Interpreting the data

-After we run all the code above there is a lot that we can do and show after compiling all the data we can use model.predict(valid_dataset) to get a view of the predicted outcomes of the test_list.
-When run we are met with a 2d numpy array with all of our predicted values which can be stored to be then plotted.
-For example we can store the model.predict(valid_dataset) outcome in some variable then import matplotlib.pyplot as plt.
-With plt we can plot the predictions.
-An example would be:
+After we run all the code above we can examine our model.
+We can use `model.predict(valid_dataset)` to get a view of the predicted outcomes of the `test_list`, which is a 2d numpy array containing all of our predicted values.
+We can plot the predictions.

 ```python
 import matplotlib.pyplot as plt